General Account

 Does my organization need to be a nonprofit or 501(c)(3) to use Neon Pay?

-No. Any legal entity based in the United States can use Neon Pay. (↑Return to top↑)
+No. Any legal entity based in the United States or Canada can use Neon Pay. (↑Return to top↑)

 Is Neon Pay available for payment processing in external applications outside of Neon One applications?

-Currently, Neon Pay must be integrated into an application in the Neon One family, though plans for using Neon Pay in external applications are in the works. (↑Return to top↑)
+Neon Pay must be integrated into an application in the Neon One family.
+Transactions must be initiated in another application, and Neon Pay cannot be added to your website as a standalone payment processor. (↑Return to top↑)

 One of my users forgot their password.
 How do I reset it?